markrossington/sidewinder-x2-marlin/README.md

 In this repository you will find 2 files: [`Configuration.h`](configuration/updated/Configuration.h) and [`Configuration_adv.h`](configuration/updated/Configuration_adv.h) which are exactly that.

-You should also find scripts to download the latest supported Marlin, apply the configuration and build the firmware to flash onto your printer.
+Scripts to download the latest supported Marlin, apply the configuration and build the firmware to flash onto your printer are a WIP.

+# Lets just do this

+ 1. Ensure you have python
+ 2. Run `python scripts\build.py`
+ 3. Go to `output` folder and find your `firmware.bin`

 # Summary of Differences from Stock

 | Feature/Difference           | Stock              | This                      | Reference Variable                               | Rationale/Notes                                                                                          |